-Don’t chase perfection, instead work on improvements.
-Tackle a subject that you think is hard, like macro photography or infrared photography.
-And don’t look at the most expensive ways to accomplish these things; instead look at the cheapest ways such as using on-camera IR filters or close-up filters.
+- Don’t chase perfection, instead work on gradual and incremental improvement.
+One way to do this is to tackle a subject that you think is hard (but maybe isn’t) such as macro photography or infrared photography.
+When trying something new don’t look at the most expensive ways to accomplish these things; instead look at the cheapest ways such as using on-camera IR filters or close-up filters.

-Visit this blog from time to time or better yet subscribe.
+And if it doesn’t sound too self serving, please visit this blog from time to time or better yet subscribe.
 (No spam, I promise.)
 It has many basic tips, with a different theme for each day of the week.
 There are several hundred hundred posts here.
-Find something that grabs your attention and learn more about it from publications, such as Shutterbug and don’t forget your local library.
+Find something that grabs your attention and learn more about it from publications, such as Shutterbug.